joelparkerhenderson/system-quality-attributes/doc/learnability/index.md

 Learnability is also a cross-functional constraint because it affects the way users interact with a system across different domains.
 For example, if a user is familiar with one software application, they will expect similar interaction patterns and design principles in another software application.
 If a system is difficult to learn, it can negatively impact user adoption and satisfaction, as well as productivity and efficiency.

-In summary, learnability is an important system quality attribute that ensures that users can quickly and easily use a system without extensive training or support.
-It is a non-functional requirement that should be considered during the design and development of a system, and it is a cross-functional constraint that extends to all areas of the system.

 </span>